programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 Note the slight but important changes in syntax:
   * We have added an `-i` flag because it is an `ffmpeg` command
   * We have specified the output video codec as [H.264](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC) with the flag `-c:v libx264` and have left out an option for audio.
-Although you could add `-c:a copy` to copy the audio stream (if there is one in the input file) without re-encoding or specify another audio codec here if necessary
+Although you could add `-c:a copy` to copy the audio stream (if there is one in the input file) without transcoding or specify another audio codec here if necessary
-  * We have specified the path and name of the output file
+  * We have specified the name of the output file

 Take a few minutes to watch these videos with the vectorscopes embedded in them.
-Notice how dynanic (or not) the changes are between the "Mars" and "Earth" excerpts.
+Notice how dynamic (or not) the changes are between the "Mars" and "Earth" excerpts.
 Compare what you see in the vectorscope to your own impressions of the video itself.
 We might use observations from these vectorscopes to make determinations about which shades of color appear more regularly or intensely in a given source video, or we may compare different formats side-by-side to see how color gets encoded or represented differently based on different codecs, resolutions, etc.

 Although vectorscopes provide a useful, real-time representation of color information, we may want to also access the raw data beneath them.
 We can then use this data to develop more flexible visualizations that are not dependent on viewing the video file simultaneously and that offer a more quantitative approach to color analysis.
 In our next commands, we will use `ffprobe` to produce a tabular dataset that can be used to create a graph of color data.